 It's a Greek-style power bowl with raw Greek salad ingredients like cucumbers, tomatoes and peppers.
 Salty feta, briny olives and slightly acidic tzatziki sauce combine to make a bright, fresh bowl of yum!
 This quinoa recipe is surprisingly filling!

 I never tire of eating foods from the Mediterranean diet (which is actually not a diet but more a way of eating.)
 Fresh vegetables, fruits, whole grains, herbs, nuts and beans make up the bulk of Mediterranean diet recipes, with moderate amounts of dairy, poultry, eggs and seafood rounding them out.

-While I don't include grains in my diet, quinoa satisfies that space.
+While I don't include wheat in my diet, quinoa satisfies that space.
 Quinoa is actually a seed, not a grain, and so it is gluten-free.